nmerovingian/FreeSim/README.md

 ![Intro](Icons/FreeSimIntro.jpg)

-FreeSim is a free simultor for electrochemical reaction by Haotian Chen and Professor Richard Compton at University of Oxford.
+FreeSim is a free simultor for electrochemical reaction by Haotian Chen.
+Part of FreeSim is developed during Haotian's PhD study with Prof. Richard G. Compton at University of Oxford.
 We have now implemented ***7*** mechanisms, including:

 * A + e = B, simple one electron reuduction